Meet Brighton Zeuner, the 16-Year-Old Skateboarding Sensation Headed to the Tokyo Olympics

-The 2020 Summer Olympics will be here sooner than you know, and one competition we're excited to watch is skateboarding.
-This will be the first-ever Olympics to feature the street and park disciplines, and ahead of the Olympics, POPSUGAR sat down with one of the most promising park athletes: Brighton Zeuner.
+The Tokyo 2021 Olympics will be here sooner than you know, and one competition we're excited to watch is skateboarding.
+This will be the first-ever Olympics to feature the street and park disciplines, and one of the most promising athletes, Brighton Zeuner, was officially announced as part of the US team earlier this year.
+We're excited to see her compete this summer.

-"I think it's exciting because there's a whole different audience, a lot of kids watching, and it's exciting because growing up, the Olympics is a really big name," Brighton told POPSUGAR.
+Zeuner is already decorated, holding two X Games gold medals (note that she's the youngest recipient in history) and also has a Vans Park Series World Championship title.
+But when it comes to the Olympics, in a 2019 interview, Zeuner told POPSUGAR, "I think it's exciting because there's a whole different audience, a lot of kids watching, and it's exciting because growing up, the Olympics is a really big name."

 Initially, she was a softball player, but she eventually transitioned to skateboarding because her brother did it and she wanted to do an activity that was "rule-free" and allowed for creative freedom.
 "I was in love with skateboarding because it was your own thing."